-Perfo ormance outcomes Acceptable outcomes Complies Comments (a) (b) (c) respects the nature and density of surrounding land use; is complementary and subordinate to the rural and natural landscape values of the area; and is commensurate to the scale and frontage of the site.
-AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation. ~ No new accommodation activity is being proposed. assessable developmer nt cover lings and structures py the site in a manner makes efficient use of land; is consistent with the bulk and scale of buildings in the surrounding area; and appropriately balances built and natural features.
-A04 No acceptable outcome is provided. n/a The application is for reconfiguring a lot only.
-No buildings or structures are being proposed. and estal of th elopment complements integrates with the blished built character ne Rural zone, having rd to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
-A05 No acceptable outcome is provided. n/a The application is for reconfiguring a lot only.
-No buildings or structures are being proposed.
+Perf ormance outcomes Acceptable outcomes Complies Comments (a) (b) respects the nature and density of surrounding land use; is complementary and subordinate to the rural and natural landscape values of the area; and is commensurate to the scale and frontage of the site.
+AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation. n/a The application is for a boundary realignment only.
+For assessable developmer nt Site cover dings and structures apy the site in a manner makes efficient use of land; is consistent with the bulk and scale of buildings in the surrounding area; and appropriately balances built and natural features.
+AO4 No acceptable outcome is provided. n/a The application is for a boundary realignment only. and esta of th elopment complements integrates with the blished built character ne Rural zone, having rd to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
+AO5 No acceptable outcome is provided. n/a The application is for a boundary realignment only.

 Performance outcomes Acceptable outcomes Complies Comments Amenity Amenity PO6 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO6 No acceptable outcome is provided. ~ The application is proposing to reconfigure (subdivide) the subject site to create two rural lots in excess of the minimum lot size.
-There will be no lessening of the local area amenity.
-P07 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-A07 No acceptable outcome is provided. n/a There are no known existing negative environmental impacts requiring amelioration.
-Rural uses PO8 Uses and other development include those that: (a) promote rural activities such as agriculture, rural enterprises and small scale industries that serve rural activities; or (b) promote low impact tourist activities based on the appreciation of the rural character, landscape and rural activities; or (c) are compatible with rural activities.
-AO8 No acceptable outcome is provided. ~ The application is not proposing development inconsistent with PO8.
+AO6 No acceptable outcome is provided. n/a The application is for a boundary realignment only.
+Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+AO7 No acceptable outcome is provided. n/a The application is for a boundary realignment only.
+Rural uses Uses and other development include those that: (a) promote rural activities such as agriculture, rural enterprises and small scale industries that serve rural activities; or (b) promote low impact tourist activities based on the appreciation of the rural character, landscape and rural activities; or (c) are compatible with rural activities.
+AO8 No acceptable outcome is provided. n/a The application is for a boundary realignment only.

 Performance outcomes Acceptable outcomes Complies Comments PO9 Areas for use for primary production and rural activities are conserved and protected from fragmentation, alienation and degradation.
-AO9 No acceptable outcome is provided. ~ The proposed lot sizes comply with the planning scheme's stated minimum lot size.
+AO9 No acceptable outcome is provided. n/a The application is for a boundary realignment only.